Jaime Murray: Career

 She starred in the horror film Devil's Playground (2010), directed by Mark McQueen, and then appeared as Helena G. Wells on the Syfy series Warehouse 13.
 Murray's portrayal of Wells received critical praise and was described as "saucy", "superb", as able to "anchor a series" and "endlessly fascinating".
-Her absence as the villainess in the season 3 Christmas episode, "The Greatest Gift", was bemoaned with the lamentation "she would have done it better".
+Her absence as the villainess in the season-three Christmas episode, "The Greatest Gift", was bemoaned with the lamentation "she would have done it better".
 Murray was nominated for a 2012 Portal Award for her portrayal of Helena G. Wells on Warehouse 13.

 Murray also made a guest appearances on the Fox series The Finder, where she played a drug co-ordinator.
-Murray starred in the Starz miniseries Spartacus: Gods of the Arena, as Gaia, a longtime friend of Lucretia.
+Murray starred in the Starz miniseries Spartacus: Gods of the Arena, as Gaia, a longtime friend of Lucretia's.
 Murray also had a guest appearance in 2009 on CBS series NCIS, playing ICE Agent Julia Foster-Yates.

-Murray made an appearance on the Partially Examined Life philosophy podcast, playing a part in Sartre's No Exit, alongside Lucy Lawless, Mark Linsenmayer and Wes Alwan.
+Murray made an appearance on the Partially Examined Life philosophy podcast, playing a part in Sartre's No Exit, alongside Lucy Lawless, Mark Linsenmayer, and Wes Alwan.

 From 2013, she portrayed the character of Stahma Tarr in the Syfy series Defiance, which aired its final episode in August 2015.
 Murray had a recurring role in the sixth season of Once Upon a Time as the Black Fairy.

-She has recently been cast in The Originals final season as Antoinette, a vampire Elijah meets soon after losing his memories.
+She has recently been cast in the final season of The Originals as Antoinette, a vampire Elijah meets soon after losing his memories.

 Murray also appeared in the fifth and final season of Gotham as Nyssa al Ghul.

 Murray modelled clothing in television advertisements for Debenhams department store.
-She is signed to Models 1 in London and has appeared in men's magazines such as GQ, Mayfair and FHM, as well as women's magazines like Hello!, Cosmopolitan and OK!.
+She is signed to Models 1 in London and has appeared in men's magazines such as GQ, Mayfair, and FHM, as well as women's magazines such as Hello!, Cosmopolitan, and OK!.